AshRouth/SOC/_motions/Standing Orders Committee Report.markdown

-3. Following discussion members of SOC were in agreement that ‘Leadership representative’ could reasonably be interpreted to mean, at least, any single member of the Leadership team, ie. the Co!
-Leaders and Deputy Leader.
+3. Following discussion members of SOC were in agreement that ‘Leadership representative’ could reasonably be interpreted to mean, at least, any single member of the Leadership team, ie. the Co- Leaders and Deputy Leader.
 SOC was unable to reach a view on whether this could encompass a delegated person or other representative.